Server-Side Tracking

 Why Use AnyTrack for Server-Side Tracking

-What AnyTrack does:
+What AnyTrack automates:

-- Identifier collection — Captures browser cookies (
+- Identifier collection: Captures browser cookies (

 Server-Side Tracking Best Practices